Arrlindii/wagawin-sdk-ios/README.md

 NOTE: To support WagawinSDK your app must support at least one portrait and one landscape orientation.
 Otherwise it may lead to crashes.
 Your ViewControllers however dont need to support multiple interface orientations.

+##Native Adaption
+You can adapt your ad experience to match you app's design.
+Check out our Wiki Page https://github.com/Wagawin/wagawin-sdk-ios/wiki to see how it's done.

 ## Author

 Wagawin GmbH, publisher@wagawin.com